Merkoba/Hue/README.md

 "max_room_id_length"
 >Arbitrary big number to avoid big urls from being considered as valid room ids.
 Mongo ids are approximately 24 chars in length as for 2017.

+"room_loop_interval"
+>The interval in milliseconds for the loop that saves iterates through a rooms object which is updated through chat activity and saves it to the database.
+This loops is to avoid saving data, like log messages, to the database on every message.

 "max_radio_source_length"
 >Maximum length of a radio source url.